kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	- Ria cast Fly on Anicca, Rem took Ria for a ride.
 	- Perse cast Tiny Hut
 		- Rem suggested we bring the dragon head back to Maghaven, make a show of it.
 He mentioned that going back in quietly might be better vs. Agnes.
 Rem is hoping they can at least speak first before striking her down.
 		- Lewis held out the hand of the Living God, said he didn't want to hold on to it any longer.
+I said I'd hold onto it if no one else wanted it, could be useful, safer if we hold on to it.
+Ria suggested he put it in the bag of holding.
+Lewis agreed.